 One of the reasons starting a website is inexpensive is because so much of the basic foundational building blocks can be found for free.
 Honestly, this is why I started a blog.
 I knew it was an inexpensive way to build a small side business that I could do in my fringe hours.

 Although I don’t make a ton of money off my blog, I’ve loved the process and will continue even if I don’t make tons of money blogging.
+If you are trying to start a blog check out this post – How to Start a Mom Blog and Make Money.

 To start a basic website, you’ll need to do the following: